piyush-g0enka/salin247/README.md

-# salin247
+# salin247 code challenge
-# Python Scripts Repository

 This repository contains two folders, each containing Python scripts.

-## Folder 1: `folder1`
+## Folder 1: `path planning`

-### Python File 1: `script1.py`
+### Python File 1: `generate_path.py`

-This Python script does X, Y, and Z. To run it:
+This Python script runs the path planning simulation.

-1. Navigate to the `folder1` directory in your terminal.
-2. Run the script using the following command:
+### Python File 1: `generate_path.py`

+This Python file contains the RRT algorithm.
+It is used in generate_path.py.
+Note: few of the hepler functions have been moved to this file from generate_path.py